koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_38_img_1.md

+# The image 1 in slide 38 of lecture 13 contains:
 The image is a flowchart diagram illustrating a supply chain process, characterized by several elements:

 1. **Text in a Purple Box**: